RitikJ22/NamasteReact/README.md

-# NamasteReact
+## NamasteReact
-This is a repository for Namaste React Coursework
+#This is a repository for Namaste React Coursework by Akshay Saini